 The Development Team is assigned to deliver the improvements and increments outlined by the product owner for each sprint.
 It is the Development Team that has to deliver the final product to the client with all its committed features.
 It is up to the Development Team to determine the mechanism and process for ensuring the deliverables.

-As per the Scrum values, the development team has much flexibility inside its structure and operates without a hierarchy.
-The team is empowered to manage its work and organize itself efficiently.
+As per the Scrum values, the scrum development team has much flexibility inside its structure and operates without a hierarchy.
+The team is empowered to manage its work and organize itself efficiently with the help of project management software.

 The development teams usually operate as small autonomous units and where the whole team is held accountable.
 That’s why all the team members must have common goals and they must work together to achieve the goals within deadlines.